laraXgram/laraxgram.github.io/src/listening.md

 <a name="the-default-listen-files"></a>
 ### The Default Listen Files

 All LaraGram listens are defined in your listen files, which are located in the `listens` directory.
 These files are automatically loaded by LaraGram using the configuration specified in your application's `bootstrap/app.php` file.
-The `listens/bot.php` file defines listens that are for your web interface.
+The `listens/bot.php` file defines listens that are for your bot interface.
 These listens are assigned the `bot` [middleware group](/middleware.md#laragrams-default-middleware-groups), which provides features like scope limiter.

 For most applications, you will begin by defining listens in your `listens/bot.php` file.
 The listens defined in `listens/bot.php` may be accessed by entering the defined listen's update in your bot.
 For example, you may access the following listen by sending a `hello`: